instinctive3/instinctive-api/resources/soap_notes.md

 - For Cliniko this is the User ID
 - For Mindbody this is the Staff ID
 - For Nookal this is the Practitioner ID
+- For FrontDesk, where there is no external ID, this is set to the Instinctive Notes User ID

 In exercise_presecriptions